elementary/docs/writing-apps/creating-layouts.md

 });
 ```

 You’ll notice in the example code above that we’ve created a 2 x 2 grid with buttons on the left and labels on the right.
-When the top button clicked t top label goes from blank to “Hello World!” and when the bottom button clicked the labels are swapped.
+When the top button is clicked the top label goes from blank to “Hello World!” and when the bottom button clicked the labels are swapped.
 Notice how we gave the buttons labels that directly call out what they do to the other labels.

 ## Review